-I like to store my granola in a Lock & Lock container.
-I love these containers because they have square corners and don’t waste space.
+I like to store my granola in a Lock and Clamp container.
+These containers have square corners and save space.
 I like being able to see what is in the container and how much is left so I can plan my next batch of granola.
 It gives a tight seal, and I’ve stored granola like this for at least two months at a time, even in the humid summer.
 Plus, the lid is easy to lock and to remove.

 - 8 cups oatmeal

-- 2 cups almonds and sesame seeds, chopped in a blender and mixed in any combination
+- almonds and sesame seeds chopped in a blender and mixed in any combination

 - 2 Tbsp. vanilla